flet-dev/website/blog/2025-06-25-introducing-flet-1-0-alpha.md

 Flet has been in the making for over three years, steadily gaining traction and building a vibrant user community.
 As more developers adopt Flet for real-world projects, one thing has become clear: people are ready to commit — but they also want to see the same commitment from us.

 Releasing **Flet 1.0** isn’t just about a version number.
 It’s about signaling stability, maturity, and long-term vision.
-A stable API, comprehensive documentation, better testing, and a refreshed website — these are the foundational pieces developers need to confidently build serious apps on Flet.
+A stable API, comprehensive documentation, better testing and clearly communicated roadmap — these are the foundational pieces developers need to confidently build serious apps on Flet.

 But **Flet 1.0 isn’t just the next incremental release.
 It’s a complete re-architecture**.

 The first versions of Flet inherited design decisions from Pglet — a web-based framework with a focus on multi-language support.
 While that served as a useful starting point, Flet has since evolved into a Python-centric framework for building cross-platform apps — web, desktop, and mobile.

-With that evolution came growing pains: technical debt, architectural misfits, and increasing complexity.
+With that evolution came technical debt, architectural misfits, and increasing complexity.
 Rather than patch over the cracks, we made a bold decision: to rewrite Flet from the ground up.
 It’s always risky to rewrite, but there’s no better time than now — before 1.0 — while the user base is still manageable and we can afford to break things in the name of long-term simplicity and maintainability.

-The goals were clear:
-* Make the developer experience smoother for both app and extension authors
-* Clean up the architecture to support future growth
-* Lay a solid foundation for stability and long-term support

 After nearly five months of work, **today we’re releasing the Flet 1.0 Alpha — a technical preview of what’s coming.**